Ski jumping at the 2026 Winter Olympics – Qualification: Team events

 To participate in these events each nation must qualify two male (for both events), and two female (for the mixed team event) athletes through the process above.
 However, if the NOC does not have the required two male athletes they may use one competitor who has qualified in Nordic combined.
+China was able to enter both team events in this manner.

 Quota allocation

-Allocation as of 25 October 2025.
-All quotas are provisional and can continue to change up to 18 January 2026.
+Final allocation were published on 19 January 2026.
+Reallocations followed that, where noted.